Pi Day 2013

 We can consider the polygon to be made up of lots of isosceles

-Click the area button these triangles
+Click the area button so it is on

 We can do the same trick and unfold the polygon